Updated: September 5, 2025

 Property types in Foz do Douro

-• Upscale villas that often feature private gardens, swimming pools, and spacious interiors
+- Upscale villas that often feature private gardens, a swimming pool, and spacious interiors

-• Historic townhouses which have been renovated to blend historic charm with modern comforts
+- Historic townhouses that have been renovated to blend historic charm with modern comforts

 Baixa, the given term for Porto’s historic central downtown area encompassing a few smaller areas, is known for its rich history, vibrant atmosphere, and neoclassical architecture.
 The lively area is a historical and cultural hub with some of Porto’s best-known landmarks.